anthro-id/legal/en-US/PRIVACY.md

     - We use [Cloudflare](https://cloudflare.com) to protect our platform and Cloudflare [Privacy Policy](https://cloudflare.com/privacy) and [Terms of Service](https://www.cloudflare.com/website-terms/) apply.

-# How We Protect Your Data, Who We Share It With, and Why?
+# How We Protect Your Data?
-We use military-grade encryption to keep your data private and secure while in transit.
+We use military-grade encryption to keep your data encrypted, private and secure while in transit.

 We store your information using certified vendors such as [Google Cloud](https://cloud.google.com) and [Amazon AWS](https://aws.amazon.com/), which offer robust security measures and data encryption to further protect your data.

-Each vendor's privacy policy and terms of service also apply.
+Please see [Google Cloud Privacy Notice](https://cloud.google.com/terms/cloud-privacy-notice) and [AWS Privacy Notice](https://aws.amazon.com/privacy/) for more information how they process and secure collected data from their customers.

+# Payment Processing
+Some of our features, products, or services require payment processing.
+To facilitate transactions, we work with third-party payment processors who handle payments securely on our behalf.
+When you make a payment through our Platform, your payment information, such as your name, billing address, and payment details, may be collected and processed by these third-party providers.

-For example, when you purchase a ticket, we may or may not forward your data, including your legal name and/or phone number, to our trusted payment processing vendors such as [Midtrans (Indonesia)](https://midtrans.com) and [Paddle (International)](https://paddle.com) to enable them to process your payment.
+We use certified payments processing vendors such as [Midtrans (Indonesia)](https://midtrans.com) and [Paddle (International)](https://paddle.com) to enable them to process your payment.

+We do not store or process your full payment details directly.
+However, we may receive limited transaction information, such as payment status or confirmation, to ensure the completion of your purchase or refund requests.

+By using our payment-enabled services, you agree to the terms and privacy policies of our payment processing vendors.

+If you have questions regarding how your payment data is handled, please refer to the privacy policies of the respective payment processor.

 Please see [Midtrans Policy](https://midtrans.com/privacy-notice) and [Paddle Policy](https://www.paddle.com/legal/privacy) for more information how they process personal information related to payments.

+# Your Data With Laws
-For legal disclosures, we may share information to comply with a court order or subpoena.
+For legal disclosures, we may share information to comply with a court order or subpoena when investigating potential crimes.
 Additionally, we may provide information to government agencies as required by law.
-We may also share information when investigating potential crimes, including fraud.

 # Data Retention